bitcoin-cored/bitcoin-cored/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the bitcoind tests manually, launch `src/test/test_clashic`.
+To run the clashicd tests manually, launch `src/test/test_clashic`.

-To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more clashicd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.